stassev/Moons-and-Suns-word-game/README.md

 ## Dictionary compression algorithm

 The javascript code in `suns_2.0.js` can (de)compress a word dictionary quite efficiently -- both in terms of computational time and compressed file size.
 It is licensed under GPLv3.
 That compression is definitely necessary especially for the Bulgarian dictionary.
 The English dictionary contains about 200k words, and the Bulgarian dictionary contains about 1 million words.
-The code achieves a compression ratio of 1:12.
+The code achieves a compression ratio of about 1:12.
 Both compressed dictionaries reside in `lang_enc.js`.